KaiBi/codecademy-expresso/README.md

 # Expresso

+## Introduction

+This is my solution of the capstone project from the `Build Web APIs From Scratch` course on [codecademy](https://codecademy.com).

 ## Project Overview

 In this capstone project, you will build all of the routing and database logic for an internal tool for a coffee shop called Expresso.